ROCm/omniperf/docs/conceptual/pipeline-metrics.rst

 This section reports a number of key performance characteristics of various execution units on the :doc:`CU <compute-unit>`.
-Refer to :ref:`ipc-example` for a detailed dive into these metrics, and :ref:`scheduler <desc-scheduler>` for a high-level overview of execution units and instruction issue.
+Refer to :ref:`ipc-example` for a detailed dive into these metrics, and the :ref:`scheduler <desc-scheduler>` the for a high-level overview of execution units and instruction issue.

 .. list-table::
    :header-rows: 1